micdr93/Guerrier-Clothing/README.md

 ## Agile Planning

 This project was developed using agile methodologies, breaking down the project into smaller tasks through user stories and tracking progress on GitHub Projects.
-The development process was organized into sprints, focusing on delivering functional features incrementally.

 ### User Stories